-4 Divergent vegetation types in zonobiome I around the equator
+4 Different types of vegetation in zonobiome I around the equator

 For zonobiome I, climate diagrams with a perhumid diurnal climate are typical (► Fig. D-3), which has two equinoxial rainfall maxima coinciding with the zenith position of the sun around noon.
 However, such a climate is not present everywhere in the equatorial zone.
-Areas with humid monsoon winds (Guinea, India, Southeast Asia) show only a particularly pronounced rain maximum in summer, but a short dry season or even drought is noticeable (tendency to ZB II).
+Areas with humid monsoon winds (Guinea, India, Southeast Asia) show only a particularly pronounced rainfall maximum in summer, but a short dry season or even drought is noticeable (tendency to ZB II).
 The vegetation still consists of rainforests, but leaf fall and flowering are clearly bound to a certain season.
 One speaks of seasonal rainforests.
-On the Gold Coast (around Ghana), which is not hit by the monsoon, one still has two rainfall maxima with droughts in between, similar to East Africa, where the monsoon winds are dry and the rain falls in the time of the wind change, distinguishing a major and a minor rainy season.
-In Somalia, the rainfall decreases so much that in some cases no humid season can be seen on the climatic diagram and the vegetation becomes desert-like: It is a zonoecotone I/III.
+On the Gold Coast (around Ghana), which is not hit by the monsoon, it still exist two rainfall maxima with droughts in between, similar to East Africa, where the monsoon winds are dry and the rain falls in the time of the wind change, distinguishing a major and a minor rainy season.
+In Somalia, the rainfall decreases so much that in some cases no humid season can be seen on the climatic diagram and the vegetation becomes desert-like: It is a zonoecotone I/rIII.

 The trade winds also change the character of the climate, especially on the eastern sides of the continents.
-The SE trade wind is humid and produces a rainforest climate in southeastern Brazil, eastern Madagascar, and northeastern Australia from the equator to beyond 20° S, with only one rainfall maximum.
-In contrast, the NE trade wind in the south of the Caribbean Sea brings rain only to the mountains during wind jams.
+The SE-trade wind is humid and produces a rainforest climate in southeastern Brazil, eastern Madagascar, and northeastern Australia from the equator to beyond 20° S, with only one rainfall maximum.
+In contrast, the NE-trade wind in the south of the Caribbean Sea brings rain only to the mountains during wind jams at obstacles like mountains.
 As a result, Venezuela, with its many mountain ridges, has very diverse climates and vegetation (◘ Fig. D-44).
 The situation is similar in mountainous Costa Rica.

 Venezuela is located between the equator and 12° N. All altitudes are present from sea level to the glaciated Pico Bolivar (5,007 m).
 The northern half of the country is under the influence of the strong trade winds from November to March; it rains in the lowlands only during the windless seven summer months, with rising air masses and frequent thunderstorms.
 Only in the south of the country, in the Amazon basin, does no month have less than 200 mm of rain.
 Annual rainfall varies from 150 mm on the island of La Orchila to over 3,500 mm in the south.
-In the mountains, on the windward side, rainfall increases rapidly up to the cloud stage and decreases again above it.
+In the mountains, on the windward side, rainfall increases rapidly up to the condensation level and decreases again above it.
 At the same time, temperatures decrease on average by 0.57 K per 100 m increase in altitude.
 The interior valleys, which lie in the rain shadow, are very dry (◘ Fig. D-45).
-The change in vegetation from north to south with increasing rainfall height as well as the altitudinal stages is shown schematically ◘ Fig. D-46.
+The change in vegetation from north to south with increasing rainfall amounts as well as the elevational beltbelts are shown schematically in ◘ Fig. D-46.

-In the driest parts, a cactus semi-desert dominates (◘ Fig. D-47).
+In the driest parts, a semi-desert with cacti dominates (◘ Fig. D-47).
 The succulents store so much water that they easily survive a dry period of half a year or longer.
-If the rainfall increases somewhat, thornbushes and earth bromeliads take hold.
+If the rainfall increases slightly, thornbushes and ground bromeliads take hold.
 Impenetrable thickets develop, which correspond to the Caatinga in the dry area of NE-Brazil or the dry formations of the dry valleys of Ecuador.
 If the rainfall reaches 500 mm per year, the briars with umbrella crowns (Prosopis, Acacia) predominate.
 They are joined by Bursera, Guaiacum, Capparis and Croton species, as well as Agave, Fourcroya and others.